EdanAlmeida/EdanAlmeida/README.md

 - 🔭 I’m currently working on code learning
 - 🌱 I’m currently learning Python
-- 🤔 I’m looking for help with anything regarding technology and development
 - 📫 How to reach me on email: edluisalmeida@gmail.com
 - 😄 Pronouns: He/him